ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/index.rst

 other Chipyard generators.
 It is how different modules like caches, memories, peripherals, and DMA devices communicate with each other.

-TileLink is built on top of diplomacy, a framework for exchanging configuration information among Chisel generators in a two-phase elaboration scheme.
+RocketChip's TileLink implementation is built on top of Diplomacy, a framework for exchanging configuration information among Chisel generators in a two-phase elaboration scheme.

 A brief overview of how to connect simple TileLink widgets can be found in the :ref:`Adding-an-Accelerator` section.
 This section will provide a